BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 1. Some background in Linux system administration and working on the command line.
 1. A Linux server with a fixed, public IPv4 address, e.g. from [DigitalOcean](https://www.digitalocean.com/), [Linode](https://www.linode.com/), or other VPS provider.
 BitBurrow can share the server with other services so long as TCP ports 53 and 8443, and UDP port 53 are available.
 1. A domain or subdomain name with the ability to host your own DNS (i.e. add an NS record for the subdomain).
+The nameserver service provided by some domain name registrars does not allow adding NS records for subdomains.
+This was true of Hover as of March, 2023.
+To work around this, yuu will need to use a different nameserver service, such as DigitalOcean, for the entire domain.
 1. Time to manage a public server long-term.

 ## Steps